 Run over five days in September, the camp challenges lifesavers to improve their skills and knowledge to a gold medallion standard.
 The program utilises a both the class room and a number of unique beaches giving lifesavers and potential lifeguards exposure to new and exciting locations, putting their skills to the test.

 The program is run by a team of experienced lifesavers and lifeguards, including state and national lifesavers and lifeguards of the year.
 As well as guest presenters from medical expertise and other emergency services.

 The week is not one to be missed!

 LSV is Victoria’s peak Water safety and Lifesaving organisation with a mission to prevent aquatic related death and injury across all Victorian communities.
 We strive to provide all Victorians with water safety, swimming, resuscitation, and safe beaches, water environments and aquatic venues.
 We achieve this by working with our members, communities, educational institutions, governments, and other organisations in the provision of best practice education, training, surveillance and rescue and risk management services.

-An opportunity exists for a highly motivated, enthusiastic and energetic person to join our friendly and growing team at Life Saving Victoria as a Logistics Officer.
+An exciting opportunity exists for a highly motivated and energetic professional to join Life Saving Victoria as Media Manager.

-To be considered for this position, please forward your application with a covering letter, ensuring you address the key criteria to: Recruitment Manager via email email@example.com
+To be considered for this position, please forward your application with a covering letter, ensuring you address the key criteria to email: firstname.lastname@example.org

 Check back soon!